Qatar Center for Artificial Intelligence (QCAI)

-The QCRI Center for Artificial Intelligence has the following goals to make Qatar an international hub of AI-led transformation:
+The Qatar Center for Artificial Intelligence has the following goals to make Qatar an international hub of AI-led transformation:

-The QCRI Center for Artificial Intelligence is to open in Fall, 2018.
+The Qatar Center for Artificial Intelligence is to open in Fall, 2018.

 - Make the study of AI an integral part of the education curriculum at all levels